The Boss (Metal Gear)

-The Boss (ザ・ボス, Za Bosu), also known as The Joy (ザ・ジョイ, Za Joi), is a fictional character from Konami's Metal Gear series who made her first appearance in Metal Gear Solid 3: Snake Eater as the anti-villainous secondary antagonist.
+The Boss (ザ・ボス, Za Bosu), also known as the Joy (ザ・ジョイ, Za Joi), is a character from the Metal Gear video game series.
+She first appeared in Metal Gear Solid 3: Snake Eater (2004).

 Character design

-The Boss's likeness was modelled on actress Charlotte Rampling.
-In the finished game, she wears a pale-colored combat outfit; Kojima originally planned to have her in a blue sneaking suit similar to Solid Snake for the finale of the game, but this idea was ultimately cut.
-During the shooting of the final scene between The Boss and Naked Snake, Eriko Hirata (The Boss's motion capture actress), having read the script beforehand, was so moved by the scene that she broke down into tears.
-Hideo Kojima said in 2012, he would "love" to create a new prequel game starring The Boss as the protagonist.
+The Boss's likeness was modelled on the English actress Charlotte Rampling.
+In the finished game, she wears a pale-colored combat outfit.
+The director, Hideo Kojima, originally planned to have her in a blue sneaking suit similar to Solid Snake for the finale, but this idea was cut.
+During the shooting of the final scene between the Boss and Naked Snake, Eriko Hirata (the Boss's motion capture actress), having read the script beforehand, was so moved by the scene that she broke down into tears.
+Kojima said in 2012, he would "love" to create a prequel game starring the Boss as the protagonist.